 - Co-ordinates all development plans and produces a prioritised summary of development and training needs within the School/Directorate.

-- Informs the Director of Human Resources that the appraisal process has been completed in his/her School/Directorate.
+- Informs the HR Director that the appraisal process has been completed in his/her School/Directorate.

 The Countersigning Officer